Arghyasree/multispecies-mic-transfer/docs/public_pipeline.md

 No MIC labels from the target species are used for training.

-This corresponds to the zero-shot transfer setting used in the manuscript.

 ### Limited-Label Transfer

 Limited-label transfer starts from the source-trained model and adapts it using nested: